Ming Veritable Records

 The Ming Veritable Records or Ming Shilu (明實錄 (明实录, Veritable Records of Ming)), contains the imperial annals of the emperors of the Ming dynasty (1368–1644).
-It is the single largest historical source of information on the dynasty.
+It is the single largest historical source of information on the dynasty and consists of 2,909 volumes and more than 16 million words in total.
 According to modern historians, it "plays an extremely important role in the historical reconstruction of Ming society and politics."
-After the fall of the Ming dynasty, the Ming Veritable Records was used as a primary source for the compilation of the History of Ming by the Qing dynasty.
+After the fall of the Ming dynasty, the Ming Veritable Records were used as a primary source for the compilation of the History of Ming by the Qing dynasty.

 Historical sources

 The Veritable Records (shilu) for each emperor was composed after the emperor's death by a History Office appointed by the Grand Secretariat using different types of historical sources, such as: